|

 How to Build a Gravel Base for a Hot Tub:

-• Gravel is a popular and affordable material for a hot tub base.
+• A popular and affordable material for a hot tub base.

 • It provides sturdiness, especially for large or heavy hot tubs.